ifm/developerportal/v1.4.32/_sources/ODS/OverhangingLoads/overhanging_loads.md.txt

 ## Definition

-In the context of ODS, and overhanging load is any object that:
+In the context of ODS, an overhanging load is any object that:
 - is visible in one of the camera's FOV,
 - is static with respect to the robot coordinate system (RCS).